ionic-team/ionic-framework/packages/core/src/components/tab/readme.md

 string

-The icon for the tab button.
+The icon for the tab.

 #### name

 string

+The name of the tab.

 #### selected

 boolean

+If true, the tab will be selected.
+Defaults to `false`.

 #### show

 boolean

 If true, the tab button is visible within the tabbar.
-Default: `true`.
+Defaults to `true`.

 #### tabsHideOnSubPages